Code of conduct consists of:

 10. Adequate sealing of the appliance is paramount.
 Every effort shall be made to extract all soot deposits from the premises without soiling any surfaces.
 It must be stated here that the customer should also take sensible precautions to the protection of soiling to interior surfaces.

 11. All observations of flue condition will be passed on the customer, any negative observations will be recorded in the job completion certificate, with a copy given to the customer.

 12. Members must conduct themselves in a professional standard, in all cases of mail and social media, the Academy name or its members must not be taken in disrepute.
 If such action should take place then your membership may be revoked without warning.

-In order to protect their health, all Sweeps will carry respiratory protection, protective overall, protective gloves, site helmet and eye protection.
+In order to protect their health, all Sweeps will carry respiratory protection and use it at all times whilst carrying out work.
+Also needed, protective overall, protective gloves, site helmet and eye protection.
 The sweep must take all steps possible to limit airborne particles within his/her vehicle.
 A van with bulkhead is ideal but in other cases all soot, sheets and brushes must be bagged or kept within a sealed container for your their protection.

 After a chimney has been swept, the Chimney Sweep shall issue a Chimney Sweep Academy Certificate to the householder or property owner stating that a chimney has been swept in accordance with the Code of Practice issued by the Chimney Sweep Academy.
 A date for subsequent re-sweeping should be recommended.
 Any known defects will be recorded on the job completion certificate.

 By being a Chimney Sweep Academy approved chimney sweep, you are bound by these terms and conditions.
 You agree and will follow all the above.
 You are fully responsible to for adequate insurance during your membership.
 Failure to comply may lead to suspension of membership.

 Minimum working requirement and tools list for Academy members.